New Balance Fresh Foam Hierro v6 review and lab test

 - You run super technical terrain or off-trail.
 The lug pattern on the Hierro v6 is modest and better suited to easy-moderate terrain.
 Check out the Salomon Sense Ride 4.

 - Ground feel is important to you.
 These babies have a lot of foam underfoot.
-Check out Altra’s trail lineup instead.
+Check out Altra Superior 5.

-Ultimately these are long-distance, slower pace trail shoes designed for milder terrain.
-There’s a ton of need for shoes like this, but if you’re doing shorter, faster, or more aggressive runs you may want to keep looking.
+Ultimately these are long-distance, slower pace trail shoes that are amazing on milder terrain.
+There’s a tonne of need for shoes like this, but if you’re doing shorter, faster, or more aggressive runs you may want to keep looking.

 Hierro fits true to size but is snug